-- The tree was growing in an 8.5 foot wide tree well on the east side of 2nd St. and in front of the 629 business address (see Figure 1, as well as Photo #1 in Appendix A). - Judging by the color and density of the foliage, the tree appeared to be in fair health for the species and time of year.
-The tree had a moderate live crown ratio of approximately 50% which is common for street trees necessitating crown raising for vehicle clearance (see Photo #1 in Appendix A). - The tree had a DSH2 measurement of 32 inches and a height of about 50 feet (measured with a TruPulse laser). - The tree had multiple overextended codominant stems and scaffold branches which are indicative of poor tree structure (see Photo #1 in Appendix A). - On the south side of the tree, there was an old injury from a scaffold branch failure which was likely associated with overextended growth with included bark and or a vehicle impact (see Photo #2 in Appendix A). - The union between the largest stems on the tree had about 12 inches of included bark as well as a debris filled cavity between them (see Photo #3 in Appendix A). - There was a fair amount of responsive growth around observed tree defects (see Photo #3 in Appendix A). - There was a section of sidewalk with a lighter tone on the east side of the tree indicating there were likely hardscape repairs due to conflicts with roots (see Photo #3 in Appendix A).
+- The tree was located on the east side of the road in front of 669 2nd St. (see Photo #1 in Appendix A as well as Figure 1). - Judging by the color and density of the foliage, the tree appeared to be in fair health for the species and time of year.
+The tree had a moderate live crown ratio of approximately 50% which is common for street trees necessitating raised crowns for vehicle and building clearance (see Photo #1 in Appendix A). - The tree had a DSH measurement of 33 inches and a height of about 56 feet (measured with a TruPulse laser). - The tree had multiple codominant stems and scaffold branches which are indicative of poor structure yet fairly common among this species (see Photo #2 in Appendix A). - Some of the stems and scaffold branches had included bark as well as small debris filled cavities between the branch unions. - The area surrounding the tree was in the process of being improved.
+The curb face had been replaced with asphalt and the sidewalk had been removed and replaced with temporary gravel to lay root bridging plates over (see Photo #2 in Appendix A). - The tree had a few old root wounds, likely from hardscape repairs in the past. - There was evidence of some past branch failures visible within the canopy (see Photo #3 in Appendix A). - Vehicles appeared to use this area of 2nd Street frequently throughout the day.

-1 Terms appearing in boldface type are defined in the Glossary at the end of this report.
+&lt;sup>1 Terms appearing in boldface type are defined in the Glossary at the end of this report.

-2 Diameter at Standard Height (DSH) is the trunk diameter measured 4.5 feet above grade level.
+&lt;sup>2 Diameter at Standard Height (DSH) is the trunk diameter measured 4.5 feet above grade level.